MahmudulAlam/Subitizing/README.md

 </p>

 <p align="justify">
 The networks are trained using the images of white circles on a black background.
-After training, during test time experiments are performed by changing the size, shape, color, and boundary representation of the object to examine subitizing generalizability of each method.
+After training, during test time experiments are performed by changing the size, shape, color, and boundary representation of the object to examine the subitizing generalizability of each method.
 The results of the four experiments for both CNN and ViT are shown in the following tables.
 In each of the four experiments accuracy of the models trained with <b>HRR</b> and <b>CE</b> loss is presented.
 The HRR-based loss appears to improve the results, especially toward higher subitizing generalization.
 ViT performed comparatively worse than CNN, however, in general, ViT with HRR loss shows better generalization.
 In one case of CNN, HRR’s performance has degraded, but still non-trivial performance, and in one case both the HRR loss and CE loss have degenerated worse-than-random guessing.
 In the case of ViT, HRR’s effectiveness in generalization remains consistent particularly in ‘white rings’ where it outperformed CE over a big margin ranging from 4% to 58%.
 </p>

 <p align="center">